aspschn/SeshatCpp/README.md

 And for more detail configurations,
 * wget

+Currently, building Seshat is supports only on Linux. macOS is not tested and for Windows has no plan.

+Below is the list of tested distros.
+* Ubuntu 16.04 (xenial)

 For instalation, follow next steps in the repository's root directory.
 ```sh
 $ ./configure.py